Malmsbury Youth Justice Centre

-Malmsbury Youth Justice Centre was a correctional facility for young male offenders in Malmsbury, Victoria, Australia, which operated for 58 years before its closure in 2024.
-Malmsbury had a reputation for violence, escapes, and instability.
-The Victorian state government transferred its offenders to other facilities, and future uses for the site are being explored.
+Malmsbury Youth Justice Centre is a correctional facility for young male offenders in Malmsbury, Victoria, Australia.

 History

 Malmsbury Youth Justice Centre opened in 1965.
 Purpose built to house young men in the custody of the Victoria corrections system, Malsbury faced many challenges related to its management and offender behaviour.
 Malmsbury became known for serious incidents, including riots, violence, and escape attempts.